clue/reactphp-block/README.md

 ### await()

-The `await(PromiseInterface $promise, LoopInterface $loop, ?float $timeout = null): mixed` function can be used to Block waiting for the given `$promise` to be fulfilled.
+The `await(PromiseInterface $promise, LoopInterface $loop, ?float $timeout = null): mixed` function can be used to block waiting for the given `$promise` to be fulfilled.

 ```php
 $result = Block\await($promise, $loop, $timeout);